Probability Distribution of Hypervolume Improvement in Bi-objective Bayesian Optimization: The Distribution of Hypervolume Improvement

 \paragraph{Numerical computation} We use the numerical integration\footnote{We employed the 21-point Gauss–Kronrod quadrature method with maximally $50$ sub-intervals.} to compute the distribution function in each cell and set the absolute error of the integration to $10^{-8}$.
-Loosely speaking, the time complexity of the PDF and CDF of HVI is quadratic for bi-objective problems since we have to iterate over all cells.
-To reduce the time complexity, we propose to prune the cell on which the probability mass of $\BF{y}$ is sufficiently small: only the cells that locates between $\mu-3\sigma$ and $\mu+3\sigma$ are used for the computation.
-In the left plot of Fig~\ref{fig:example}, we have illustrated an example of the CDF of HVI computed from both the exact distribution and the Monte-Carlo (MC) method.
-It is necessary to compare the computational cost of the exact distribution to that of the MC method to approximate the the cumulative distribution function.
-Generally, for achieving an accuracy of $\varepsilon$, the numerical integration requires $O(\varepsilon^{-1})$~\cite{Novak14}, resulting in an overall complexity of $O(\varepsilon^{-1}(n+1)^2)$ for the exact method.
-In contrast, the MC method requires sampling $O(\varepsilon^{-2})$ realizations of $\BF{y}$ and calculating the hypervolume improvement thereof\footnote{It requires computing the hypervolume of the Pareto front approximation, which has a time complexity of $O(n\ln n)$ when $m=2,3$~\cite{BeumeFLPV09}.}, giving rise to a complexity of $O(\varepsilon^{-2}n\ln n)$.
-Also, in the right plot of Fig.~\ref{fig:example}, we compare the CPU time of the exact the MC computation when varying the number of points in the Pareto front, which shows that under a comparable numerical accuracy, the CPU time consumed by the exact computation is roughly one order of magnitude lower than that of the MC method, for a wide range of the cardinality of \pfa.
+The time complexity of the PDF and CDF of HVI is quadratic w.r.t. the number of approximation points in \pfa due to the quadratic number terms in Eq.~\eqref{eq:full-distribution}.
+To reduce the time complexity, we propose to prune the computation on some cells: (1) the ones on which the probability mass of $\BF{y}$ is sufficiently small.
+We only include the cells that overlap with the range of $\mu\pm3\sigma$ in the computation; (2) if the value of HVI to compute is out of the range of conditional HVI on a cell.
+In the left plot of Fig~\ref{fig:example}, we have illustrated an example of the CDF of HVI computed from both the exact distribution and the Monte Carlo (MC) method.
+It is necessary to compare the computational cost of the exact distribution to that of the MC method to approximate the cumulative distribution function.
+Generally, for achieving an accuracy of $\tau$, the numerical integration requires $O(\tau^{-1})$~\cite{Novak14}, resulting in an overall complexity of $O(\tau^{-1}(n+1)^2)$ for the exact method.
+In contrast, the MC method requires sampling $O(\tau^{-2})$ realizations of $\BF{y}$ and calculating the hypervolume improvement thereof\footnote{It requires computing the hypervolume of the Pareto front approximation, which has a time complexity of $\Theta(n\log n)$ when $m=2,3$~\cite{BeumeFLPV09}.}, giving rise to the complexity of $O(\tau^{-2}n\ln n)$.
+Also, in the right plot of Fig.~\ref{fig:example}, we compare the CPU time of the exact expression to the MC computation when varying the number of points in the Pareto front, which shows that under a comparable numerical accuracy, the CPU time consumed by the exact computation is roughly one order of magnitude lower than that of the MC method, for a wide range of the cardinality of \pfa.